jeremyadamsfisher/shakespeare_transformer/journal.md

 - Using all tokens within a dataset
 - VastAI scaffolding if I decide to scale up to A100s/H100s

+Notes:
+- Very bottlenecked by dataloader (should I reduce processes?)

 ## October 27th, 2023 (v0.0.0)